fcarvalhopacheco/sphinx-fcp/README.md

         ```
         ````

-12. Other themes:
+13. Other themes:

     + Check [Sphinx-Themes](https://sphinx-themes.org).
 Then, choose one of the examples and follow their installation guide.

-+ Example:
-    - If choose [Sphinx-rtd-theme](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), you can install it by doing the following:
+    + If choose [Sphinx-rtd-theme](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), you can install it by doing the following:

-        1. Install the theme
+        1. Install the theme:
             ```shell script
             python -m pip install sphinx-rtd-theme
             ```